Husky vs Golden Retriever: How Do They Compare?Last updated: by Jessi Larson

 Golden Retrievers have heads that are neither too broad nor narrow and longer, floppy ears.
 The Husky has a medium-sized head and distinct almond-shaped eyes, which can vary in color from ice blue to brown and even mixed.
 Their alert ears also stand up to a point.

 Generally speaking, the two breeds were created to work in different settings.
-While the Golden Retriever has been largely used to work in close contact and collaboration with humans, the Husky was actually bred to interact in teams of other dogs in circumstances requiring extreme physical exertion.
+While the Golden Retriever has been largely used to work in close contact and collaboration with humans, the Husky was actually bred to interact in teams of other dogs in circumstances requiring major physical exertion.

 You’ll be very hard pressed to find a dog breed that is friendlier than the Golden Retriever.
 For this reason, it makes a very poor guard dog, but it is historically considered the better family dog of the two breeds, especially for families with small children.